Luminoid/blog/source/_posts/Lightroom-Tutorial-Note.md

 Another side effect of the Dehaze slider is that sometimes the blue in the sky get too saturated.

 `Color Mix: Blue Saturation - 10`: Only desaturate the blues in the photo.

+### Dealing with Dull Skies with the Linear Gradient Tool
+Bright skies and dark foregrounds are a very common scenario faced by photographers.
+Balancing out the tones will make the image look much more appealing and the Linear Gradient tool is up to the task.

+#### Linear Gradient
+The sky is way too light.
+Add a Gradient to darken the sky with Exposure and add a bit of 'life' to it with Clarity.

+`Selective Edits: Linear Gradient`: Drag a Gradient so that it's parallel to the horizon and wide enough to blend in between the hills and the sky.
+The width of a Linear Gradient determines its softness.
+Too soft is a bad idea so, counter intuitively, narrower Gradients often work best.
+`Linear Gradient: Exposure - 0.77`: Darken the sky a bit.
+`Linear Gradient: Clarity + 63`: Adding Clarity to the sky makes the clouds more distinct, which adds some drama.

+#### Light
+Once we have improved the sky we will use global adjustments to improve the overall tonality.

+`Contrast + 74`
+`Highlights - 50`
+`Shadows + 90`: Lighten the dark tones to open up the shadows and reveal the ship's textures all the better.

+#### Effects
+Clarity brings out the details of the ships hull - it works well on rusty and textured objects.

+`Clarity + 25`: Accentuate details in the ship's hull and the beach rocks.
+`Vignette - 20`: Darken the edges of the photo to hold the eye in the shot.

 ### Creating Dramatic Contrast in a Washed-Out Landscape Image
 The midday sun in an environment like Maui's Haleakala Crater can wash out tones.
 Build contrast and shape color to transform a washed-out landscape image into a moody and dramatic final product.